| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 arbitrary definition can be constructed with the constructor provided by

-package photobiology-package
+package photobiology-package.

 Maintainer: Pedro J. Aphalo [email protected] (ORCID)